Great Britain Coaches announced for 2026

 “It’s great to see new coaches from outside of Tag bringing fresh skills and perspectives into the programme, while also retaining stalwarts of the sport who continue to drive our standards forward.
 With this blend of experience, energy and ambition, we’re in a strong position heading into a World Cup year.”

 Notable appointments include Caroline Henzell taking over the head coach role from the Gold-medal-winning coach Mark Roughsedge, having assisted Mark during the 2025 season.
-Henzell will be assisted by Joss Linney, who is new to the programme but has vast experience in coaching both men’s and women’s rugby.
+Henzell will be assisted by Jack Payne.

 Long time player, Daniel Ampaw will assist head coach James Baron in the Men’s Open side.